 Simplify your information gathering process with RSS feeds, journal alerts and more.
 We can help you bring the information you need directly to you so that you're always up-to-date with the latest in your field.

-As we collect and produce a variety of personal digital materials, such as photos and music, organizing and self-archiving them is a growing challenge.
-As librarians, we have the expertise to help users organize their personal digital information and build their personal archiving skills.
+As we collect and produce a variety of personal digital materials, such as photos, music, and research data, organizing and self-archiving them is a growing challenge.
+We can help you organize your personal digital information and build your personal archiving skills.